 Terms & Conditions

-In these terms and conditions (“Terms”) the following expressions shall have the following meanings:
+In these terms and conditions of business (“Terms”) the following expressions shall have the following meanings:

 “Client”: means the person or entity to whom MPA is to provide a service or services, or to deliver a project under an Engagement.